-- f) Ensure adequate flexibility in the application of resiliency, natural infrastructure, or other climate-related policies to the delivery of mobility improvements, as opposed to mandates that would constrain transportation resources; - g) Monitor policies regarding zero-emission transit fuels to ensure they remain technology neutral.
+- b) Support expedited review for project development, right-of-way acquisition, and construction activities without impairing substantive environmental requirements; - c) Ensure adequate funding and flexibility in the application of resiliency, natural infrastructure, or other climate-related policies to the delivery of mobility improvements, as opposed to mandates that would constrain transportation resources; - d) Support efforts related to separate and distinct sand nourishment permits.

-IX.
-REGULATORY REQUIREMENTS
+X. REGULATORY REQUIREMENTS